emrysr/devices/README.md

 Written with [Apache Cordova](https://cordova.apache.org/) - works on multiple devices, however main development done one Android 9.
 Other devices and versions should be compatible with this Cordova App.

-> :information_source: If any issues found runnig the app on iPhones please create a [github issue](https://github.com/emrysr/devices/issues) :bug: to track problems and fixes
+> :information_source: If any issues found running the app on iPhones please create a [github issue](https://github.com/emrysr/devices/issues) :bug: to track problems and fixes

 ---------------------------------------------